AndreyAkinshin/aakinshin.net/content/en/posts/2021/03/winsorized-hdqe/index.md

 ---
-title: "Winsorized modifications of the Harrell-Davis quantile estimator"
+title: "Winsorized modification of the Harrell-Davis quantile estimator"
 description: "A modified version of the Harrell-Davis quantile estimator with better robustness"
 date: "2021-03-02"
 tags: